Tissues in One Shot | Class 9 | Science | BYJU'S

 • The class is focused on discussing tissues in a one-hour session.

-• The teacher, Anita, welcomes the students and clarifies that it's not her birthday.
+• The teacher, Anita, welcomes everyone and clarifies it's not her birthday.

-• The class delves into plant tissues, categorizing them into meristematic and permanent tissues.
+• The class covers plant tissues, divided into meristematic and permanent tissues.

 • Meristematic tissues continuously divide and play a crucial role in plant growth.

-• Meristematic tissues are further classified into apical, lateral, and intercalary meristems based on location and function.
+• Meristematic tissues include apical, lateral, and intercalary meristems.

-• Permanent tissues, derived from meristematic tissues through cell differentiation, are divided into simple and complex types.
+• Permanent tissues are derived from meristematic tissues through cell differentiation.

 16:18

-• The colon Kima is characterized by thick walls and corners, long living cells with thick cell walls and minimal intercellular space, found in climbers, providing flexibility and mechanical support to plants.
+• Colon Kima is characterized by thick walls and corners, long living cells with thick cell walls and regular thickening, and minimal intercellular space.

-• Colon Kima's unique feature is its thick corners, crucial for flexibility in plants.
+• Colon Kima's unique feature is its thick corners, crucial for plant flexibility.

 • Scaren Kima consists of dead cells with thick lignified cell walls and a narrow lumen, found in hard seed structures and vascular bundles, providing mechanical support and seed covering.

-• Lignin surrounds Scaren Kima cells, giving them a cemented structure.
+• Lignin in Scaren Kima cells creates a cemented structure, making them impermeable.

-• Protective tissues like leaf epidermis have a waxy cuticle preventing water loss and invasion, with stomata facilitating gas exchange and water vapor loss.
+• Protective tissues like leaf epidermis have a waxy cuticle preventing water loss and invasion, with stomata facilitating gas exchange.

 • Root epidermis contains root hairs aiding water absorption.

-• Cork cells have suberin, creating a tough covering that reduces gas and water exchange, making them impermeable.
+• Cork cells in protective tissues have suberin, forming a tough covering that reduces water and gas exchange.

 • Xylem transports water and minerals unidirectionally from roots to plant parts, with components like tracheids, vessels, parenchyma, and fibers.